 To Greenland’s coasts

-In Summer 2020, our Polarquest team set out on an expedition and survey of the coasts of Greenland, visiting select places in order to describe its unique environment and features.
+In Summer 2020, Polarquest participated in an expedition onboard Nanuq, organised and led by Acapela association.
+It was a survey of the coasts of Greenland, visiting select places in order to describe its unique environment and features.
 The mission aimed for the Blosseville coast which, due to its volcanic origin, makes it very interesting to environmental science.
 Its unique ecosystems can give clues to future development induced by climate change.

 Due to dangerous conditions, the expedition was cut short.
 Nevertheless, excellent scientific data was taken in the Greenland waters – particularly around the Nansen fjord!
 The team took samples of sediments by snorkelling at the bottom of fjords and lakes, looking for evidence of micro- and nano-plastic pollution.